The Watchtower and the Holy Spirit (Part 2)

 As well as distortions of the language to defend their position on the Trinity, the Watchtower writers often sift through church history and draw misleading conclusions by misrepresenting the whole picture.
 They will generally take a quote from an early church father completely out of context, and then misinterpret that quote and/or misrepresent that church father's views, and finally conclude that nobody in the early church believed in the Trinity/deity of Jesus/personality of the Holy Spirit etc. They will usually not even tell you where the quote is taken from, making it difficult for you to look it up to find the context.
 However, thanks to the internet it is now quite easy to trace the quotes and get the bigger picture.

-There are plenty of examples but let’s just stick with one.
-In their article “Identifying the Holy Spirit” (which can be found on their website here) they quote Gregory of Nazianus, who lived from around 329-390 AD.
-Their article says –
+There are plenty of examples of the Watchtower using this tactic, but let's just stick with one.
+In their article "Identifying the Holy Spirit" (which can be found on their website here) they quote Gregory of Nazianus, who lived from around 329-390 AD.
+Their article says -

 However, this view was not held during the first few centuries of our Common Era.
 To illustrate: Some three centuries after the death of Jesus Christ’s apostles, Gregory of Nazianzus wrote: “Some assume that [the holy spirit] is a power (energeia), some a creature, some that he is God, some cannot decide which of these.”